sunsided/CarND-Kidnapped-Vehicle-Project/README.md

 3. `cmake ..`
 4. `make`
 5. `./particle_filter`

+If, for whatever reason, you do not want to build using libssrc, e.g. because it requires libraries not available on your system, you can enable "naive" keypoint matching mode by running CMake as follows:

+3. `cmake -DUSE_ASSOCIATION_NAIVE=On -DNUM_PARTICLES=100 ..`

+Note that the number of particles will be reduced to improve performance.

 Alternatively some scripts have been included to streamline this process, these can be leveraged by executing the following in the top directory of the project: